 The Office of Elementary Education (OEE) focuses its efforts on developing school-based leadership in the area of instructional improvement.
 Support is provided to school administrators on creating and monitoring school improvement plans, implementing the new teacher performance evaluation system, and ensuring that quality assessment practices are used to determine student progress.
-This office works collaboratively with the Department of Instruction and elementary schools to promote individual achievement in a learning environment where equal access is provided for all students.
+This office works collaboratively with the Department of Instructional Services and elementary schools to promote individual achievement in a learning environment where equal access is provided for all students.

 The mission of Loudoun County Elementary Schools is to create and maintain an environment that ensures a high level of growth and academic achievement for each student as measured by national, state, and district standards.